 Besides having a diploma or certificate on your resume, earning industry standard CompTIA A+ certification means you understand cutting-edge fundamentals of computer hardware and software necessary for the field.CompTIA A+ certification is the standard for launching your career in information technology and shows employers you’re prepared to handle the daily tasks of an IT role.

 Penn Foster’s up-to-date, online IT Support Specialist Career Diploma covers basic hardware and software skills, as well as the fundamentals of networking and cloud computing.
-You’ll also prepare to sit for the CompTIA 1001 and 1002 exams in order to earn certification and, even better, the cost of the exams is included in your tuition.
+You’ll also prepare to sit for the CompTIA 1001 and 1002 exams in order to earn certification.

 Prepare for a career and certification with Penn Foster